 - How will the data eventually contribute to the customer experience?

 If you’re collecting information about customers using marketing-automation software, think about the data you really use.
 For example, do you need both the customer’s email address and phone number?
 Don’t collect data just because you can.

 Adopting a systematic, transparent approach to gathering data helps cut down on unnecessary collection.
 If you obtain only the information that your business really needs to close the sale, you’ll be able to streamline the processes.
 A cleaner sales process can mean lower overhead and a boost to your overall financials.

-4. Invest in smart CRM storage.
+4. Invest in customer database software.

 Gone are the days when a spreadsheet was the best method for storing customer data.
-Businesses that take data seriously will store their customer information in a customer relationship management (CRM) tool that’s also GDPR compliant.
+Businesses that take data seriously will store their customer information in a secure database, aka customer relationship management (CRM) tool that’s also GDPR compliant.
 These tools are designed to make organization and collection of important intel safe and easy.
 They can also provide segmented customer insights based on the data, which is a great way to identify opportunities for improvement.

 Consider Expensify, a San Francisco-based financial-services company that offers online expense-management services.
 The company began using Zendesk Sell to store their customers’ information and make sense of the large volume and variety of data.
 Sell gathered essential pipeline data and the information highlighted excellent opportunities for improvement in the Expensify sales process.

 And having a CRM has even more benefits: